First time in his career, as a pollster, he has no idea what's going to happen in the election.

 Were you listening to me in 2008?

-Uh kind of on it off, not too much.
+Kind of on it off, not too much.

 I didn't give you too much credit or whatnot.

-When you when you did hear me in 2008 during the campaign critical of Obama and warning about Obama, you just ignored it, rejected it, or thought that I was full of it, something like that.
+When you did hear me in 2008 during the campaign critical of Obama and warning about Obama, you just ignored it, rejected it, or thought that I was full of it, something like that.

 Pretty much the whole thing.